Home / Attractions / London Eye Deals

 5. The London Eye; Timing

 Timing is everything, particularly during busy times, if you are looking to beat the queues.
-London Eye states that the busiest times of the day to visit are between 11am & 3pm so worth bucking the trend and visiting outside these hours.
+The London Eye states that the busiest times of the day to visit are between 11am & 3pm so worth bucking the trend and visiting outside these hours.
 Closing times vary at London Eye so worth checking out the times on the day of your visit and plan accordingly.

 TAKE A LIGHT HEARTED LOOK AT Why The London Eye Remains So Popular With Visitors In London Today!

-6. London Eye; Whatever the Weather?
+6. London Eye; The Weather

 7. London Eye; Photos